jyoonsong/BacktestForecast/README.md

 - **Active events file** – tracking events currently monitored.
 - **Resolved events file** – tracking events no longer active.

-**3. Reconcile events in the current data**

--   Keep ones that are still active.
-Check if context snapshots exist for these events.
--   Move disappeared ones to the list of resolved events.

 **3. Reconcile current API results with existing data**

 - **Retain events** that are still active.
 Check if context snapshots exist for each event.